hmchen47/DataScience/ML/ML-Stanford/09-NNLearn.md

 Note:

 + the double sum simply adds up the logistic regression costs calculated for each cell in the output layer
-+ the triple sum simply adds up the squares of all the individual Θs in the entire network.
++ the triple sum simply adds up the squares of all the individual \Thetas in the entire network.
 + the $i$ in the triple sum does not refer to training example $i$

 #### Lecture Video